Go Crazy! (album): Background

-The full track list for the normal edition and grand edition was released the next day.
-It is revealed that the normal edition consists of 11 tracks including two Korean versions of their Japanese singles, "Beautiful" and "I'm Your Man" which was released online on September 15 at 12am (KST).
-The grand edition was released on September 29 at 12pm (KST) with seven additional tracks, including three remixes of the title track "Go Crazy!".
+Go Crazy! was released on September 15 at 12am (KST).
+The normal edition consists of 11 songs, including Korean versions of two of their Japanese singles, "Beautiful" and "I'm Your Man".
+Several of the tracks were composed and written by the group's members, including the title track "Go Crazy!" by Jun.
+K. The grand edition was released on September 29 at 12pm (KST) with seven additional tracks, consisting of three remixes of "Go Crazy!" and four sub-unit songs composed and written by the group's members.